 #2: Bernese Mountain Dog

-Stable and patient with children, the Bernese is a wonderful family dog.
-They need kind, consistent handling, and they will repay you with more love than you can imagine.
-This breed also varies greatly in size, and males tend to be much larger than females.
-They thrive in cold climates and are put off by heat and humidity.
-Like the large Newfoundland, they tend to shed and drool.
+After receiving kind and consistent handling, the friendly Bernese Mountain Dog will repay you with tons of love and affection!
+This active dog breed varies greatly in size, and males tend to be much larger than females.
+They thrive in cold climates and are another large breed that doesn’t care for heat and humidity.

 #4: Great Dane